 Want to help your baby’s bedtime be more calm and relaxing?
 Get your wind down routine checklist here!

 All in all, baby bedtime doesn’t have to be such a big battle.
 It may take a few nights of tweaking your current routine, but I’m confident you can see positive changes in just a few short days.

 You can begin making positive changes that take the bedtime from 3 hours of shenanigans to 20 minutes of precious bonding time.

 Baby bedtime can begin to feel like an actual nightmare.
 You just want baby to sleep well.

 You just want to have some peace and quiet after a long day of momming and yet you are spending so much time trying to comfort an exhausted baby and wondering where it all went to pot.

 Because moms with babies are busy (and tired) I created a set of nitty gritty baby sleep checklists that get straight to the point.

 - What to look for if your baby is sick.

 - What to check if your baby won’t sleep at night.

-- What to do if your baby won’t go back to sleep at night.
+- And, what to do if your baby won’t go back to sleep at night.